alx741/graphite/doc/basic.md

 define our own data types, make them instances of `Hashable` and use it as vertices.

+Edge attributes on the other hand have no restriction and can be of any type.
+Though some functions will require the attributes to be `Weighted` or `Labeled` (type classes defined in Data.Graph.Types) if the nature of the algorithm requires it (like when computing shortest paths).

 Lets try this out.
 First define some data types:

 ```haskell